Virtual International Literature Book Club

 REGISTER ONCE TO BE ABLE TO ACCESS ALL THE MEETINGS HERE.

-*If you are interested in buying any of the above titles, either to participate in the book club or for your own pleasure and enlightenment, please order below or put your order in at our cash counter.
-In case we encounter difficulties ordering any of the above titles, we will select others as needed from the following optional titles:
+*If you are interested in buying any of the above titles, either to participate in the book club or for your own pleasure and enlightenment, please order below or put your order in at our cash counter in person or over the phone.
+In case we encounter difficulties ordering any of the above titles, we will select others as needed.